BattletechModders/LowVisibility/README.md

 - [x] Validate functionality works with saves - career, campaign, skirmish
 - [x] Fix issues with VisualID - make it apply if close enough
 - [x] Hide pilot details when not DentalRecords
-- [x] Evasion pips display in T.HUD but not on the model